Wells Fargo CD rates and review

 - Below average rates.
 While the Special and Step Rate CD rates are decent, the Standard CD rates are lower than what’s available from other banks.

 - Early withdrawal penalty.
 Standard and Special CDs feature an early withdrawal fee on withdrawals made after the first seven days of opening the account.
-This fee ranges from one to 12 month’s interest, depending on your term.
+This fee ranges from 3 to 12 month’s interest, depending on your term.

 - Step Rate CD availability.
 You have to visit a Wells Fargo branch to open a Step Rate CD.

 - Limited branch locations.
 Wells Fargo doesn’t have branches in IN, KY, LA, MA, ME, MI, MO, NH, OH, OK, RI, VT or WV.

 If Wells Fargo isn’t matching up with your financial goals, you can also compare your CD options to find out what other offerings are available.

 Open a standard or special Wells Fargo CD account online or at a branch:

 - Visit the Wells Fargo website, hover over Banking and Cards, then click Savings Accounts and CDs.